 Q: What if I need antibiotics?

 A: If you need antibiotics before your appointment you will need to get a prescription from your primary medical doctor.
-If the dentist says you need antibiotics after your appointment they will call in a prescription for you.
+If the dentist says you need antibiotics during your appointment they will call in a prescription for you.

 Q: Do you sell my information?